GuiguiZ/smartbasic_CLI_flasher/README.md

 # smartbasic_CLI_flasher
-A tool to flash your module with CLI (tested only on RM186 with python 2.7 on Linux) You must edit the following values directly inside of the python file:
+A tool to flash your module with CLI (tested only on RM186 with python 2.7 on Linux)
+Usage: You must edit the following values directly inside of the python file:
 -Source file's path
 -Source file's name
 -Compiler 's path